A small but vocal demographic (Gladwellocalypse, Part 2 Addendum)

 [E]ach telling is different, and each storyteller and each listener is different.
 It reflects the culture it emerges from and has to be understood in that context, and it is part of a continuous line of teller and listener caught in time and place.

-When Calvino sets down a version of a tale it is his telling and he changes it, seeming to fit with the same pattern.
-But the fact that he, a well known author, is the one who has set it down moves it from lore to literature.
+When the Grimms or Calvino set down a version of a tale, it is their telling and they change it, seeming to fit with the same pattern.
+But the fact that a well-known author is the one who has set it down moves it from lore to literature.
 It also becomes concrete, a definitive version which is cited and alluded to forever after.
-As Stone continues:
+As Stone continues:⁹

 Stories composed in writing tend to become fixed and unchanging, and authors and readers no longer share simultaneously in the creative event.
 When texts become attached to specific creators, the notion of originality in the dual senses of primacy and uniqueness come into play.

 Then we come to the content of these tales.
-Discussing his people’s legend of the saguaro, Vice President the Tohono O’odham Nation, Verlon Jose, says:⁶
+Discussing his people’s legend of the saguaro, Vice President the Tohono O’odham Nation, Verlon Jose, says:¹⁰

 Like so many ancient tales […] this story can be understood on numerous levels and deals in an abstract and symbolic way with human behavior, emotions, aspirations, and deep psychological issues.